20 Aromatic Low Carb Keto Indian Recipes To Tempt Your Tastebuds

 Ingredients: chicken thighs, full-fat canned coconut milk, tomatoes, ginger root, garlic, white or yellow onion, garam masala, ground coriander, ground cumin, kosher salt, red chili flakes, coconut palm sugar, butter or ghee, coconut oil, cilantro (optional).

-This keto chicken tikka masala recipe uses the crock pot (slow cooker).
+This keto chicken tikka masala recipe uses the crockpot (slow cooker).
 So you can prepare it and then forget about it until dinner time.
+Although, the yummy smells will make sure you don’t completely forget about it!

-These Keto chicken thighs are so easy to make they could be considered cheating.
-They have an amazing taste that cannot be beat and with this easy recipe, you can have them in no time.
+These keto chicken thighs are so easy to make they could be considered cheating.
+They have an amazing taste that cannot be beaten and with this easy recipe, you can have them in no time.
 If you’re avoiding dairy, then just use coconut yogurt in this recipe instead.

 – Savory Lotus